 A Domestic Attempts to Burn Himself to Death.

 Christina Johnson, a domestic employed at a residence on Sheffield avenue, became crazed by the excessive heat to-day and attempted to burn herself to death.
 She saturated her clothing with kerosene and applied a match.
 As the flames enveloped her she ran shrieking through the house, crying out that she was too hot and wanted to die.
 She was taken to a hospital, where she continues to rave in her delirium.

 The thermometer registered 90 degrees steadily throughout the day with scarcely a breeze to afford the slightest relief.
 Up to 10 o'clock to-night eight deaths and four prostrations had been reported.
-The dead: